Yukari Sato

-Yukari Satō (佐藤 ゆかり, Satō Yukari) is a Japanese economist and politician of the Liberal Democratic Party.
+Yukari Satō (佐藤 ゆかり, Satō Yukari) is a Japanese economist and former politician of the Liberal Democratic Party.

 Early life and education

-A native of Setagaya, Tokyo, Satō received a bachelor's degree in Political Science from Columbia University, a master's degree in international affairs from Columbia University, and a Ph.D in economics from New York University.
+A native of Setagaya, Tokyo, Satō received a bachelor's degree in political science from Columbia University, a master's degree in international affairs from Columbia University, and a Ph.D. in economics from New York University.
 She also studied abroad in the University of Paris (Nanterre) and the Graduate Institute of International and Development Studies in Geneva.
 She began her economic career in 1998 as an economist at Nikko Citigroup Securities, and then worked for JPMorgan Securities and finally as chief economist at Credit Suisse First Boston in Japan.

 While being economist in the financial industry, Sato also served as a member of the Industrial Structure Council of the Ministry of Economy, Trade and Industry (METI), a member of the Working Group on Taxation Problems of the Ministry of Finance (MOF), an advisor to LDP’s committee on fiscal reconstruction, as well as providing policy recommendations to members of the Bank of Japan’s Policy Board, and other ministries, including the Cabinet Office, of the Japanese government.